ALMaclaine/webapp-systems/forms/chat-gpt-ideas01.md

 - **Datastore Priority**: Allow developers to set a priority list for datastores.
 For example, try saving to a REST API first, if that fails, save to Local Storage.

-### Additional Ideas:

-- **Form Versioning**: Keep track of different versions of the form.
-This is useful if the form structure changes over time.
-You can provide utilities to migrate data from an older version of the form to a newer one.

-- **Form Themes**: Allow the form to be themed or styled in various ways, making it easy for developers to match the form's look and feel to their application.

-- **Accessibility and Internationalization**: Ensure the form system is built with accessibility in mind.
-Offer utilities to make the form multilingual and comply with web accessibility standards.

-- **Performance Optimizations**: Introduce lazy loading for form sections that aren't immediately needed.
-This can improve the initial load time for large forms.

-With these suggestions, you can build a robust, extensible, and user-friendly form system.
-Remember to always prioritize user experience and test the system in real-world scenarios to ensure it meets users' needs.